devenbhooshan/graph.js/README.md

 * Dijkstra for shortest path
 * Bellman- Ford for shortest path ( Negative Cycle checking )
 * Johnson's for all pair shortest paths
-* Prim's Algorithm for minimum spanning tree of Undirected complete graph
+* Prim's and Kruskal's Algorithm for minimum spanning tree of Undirected complete graph

 How to use